Old Jewish Cemetery

 • Rabbi David Oppenheim, collector of ancient Jewish manuscripts and works (died 1736)

-The former Jewish cemetery is part of Prague’s Jewish Museum, which is accessible via a group ticket for the various synagogues in the district including the Old-New synagogue.
+The former Jewish cemetery is part of Prague’s Jewish Museum, which is accessible via a group ticket for the various synagogues in the district including the Old-New Synagogue.

-To discover the history of the old cemetery and the riches of Prague’s Jewish Quarter with an English-speaking guide, you can take advantage of a specialised tour with a private guide at your disposal.
+To discover the history of the Old cemetery and the riches of Prague’s Jewish Quarter with an English-speaking guide, you can take advantage of a specialised tour with a private guide at your disposal.

 Where